rdegges/rdegges-blog/articles/2010/user-authentication-with-django.md

 ```

 This is a generic template which will be used for all portal pages.
 As you can
-see, there isn’t much functionality except to return to the main page and
+see, there isn't much functionality except to return to the main page and
 logout.
-If you are developing an actual portal, you’ll obviously want to add
+If you are developing an actual portal, you'll obviously want to add
 lots more features!
-Now we’ll create the actual portal home page:
+Now we'll create the actual portal home page:

 ``` html+django
 {% extends "portal/portal.html" %}